 How does LI-ESWT compare to other treatments for erectile dysfunction?

 The most dramatic difference between LI-ESWT treatment and all of the other (non-surgical prosthesis) treatments is that, if it proves effective for a patient, he will no longer need to rely on pills, injections or other medication each time he has sex.
 Or, he may need a less invasive method than he was using previously to get and maintain a good erection.

-Most erectile dysfunction is caused by vascular problems.
+Most Erectile Dysfunction is caused by vascular problems.
 Patients either have a problem getting the blood into the penis (inflow) or keeping it inside the penis (trapping).
-The men who are most likely to be successfully treated by LI-ESWT are the ones who have “inflow” problems.
+The men who are most likely to be successfully treated by LI-ESWT are those who have “inflow” problems.
 These are men who have decreased blood flow through the arteries into the penis.

 Yes.
 Fortunately, safety is not an issue.
 There is no evidence of any short or long term negative effects of treatment.
 The only question is whether you will be one of those men for whom it works, but that is the majority of men.

 How many treatments would I need?